izzydoesit/Curva-Fitness/README.md

 # Curva Fit

 Get CURVA fit today!

-This Rails eCommerce application, made for a local SF fitness business, allows users to learn about ketogenics, sign up for the mailing list, shop for ketogenic supplements, and sign up for a personal or group training session.
+This Rails eCommerce application, made for a local SF fitness business, allows users to learn about ketogenics, sign up for the mailing list, shop for ketogenic supplements and fitness gear, as well as sign up for a personal or group training session.

 ![homepage](https://github.com/everysum1/curva_proto2/blob/master/app/assets/images/CurvaHomepage1.png)